-Nevertheless, this does not have to be bad.
-It can still be joyous, exciting, beautiful, fulfilling, and simply utterly amazing.
+Nevertheless, this fact does not have to be bad.
+Life can still be joyous, exciting, beautiful, fulfilling, and simply utterly amazing.

 You see, your brain is full of paths.
 Your cranium is lazy and prefers to reuse paths well traveled.
 In this case, your brain is Boss.

-In time, the old ones will get covered up and be disregarded.
+In time, the old ones will get covered up and be discarded.

-On occasion, something will trigger you, and you will find yourself on an old path again, and that’s ok as long as you don’t stay there.
+On occasion, something will trigger you, and you will find yourself on an old path again, and that’s okay as long as you don’t stay there.

 Yes, I might forever come in second place…or third, or fifth.
-That’s not point.
+That’s not the point.